-2Type D3 and D4 fabric will only be used as a geotextile fabric sock.
+2 Type D3 and D4 fabric may only be used as a geosynthetic fabric sock.
 The type D4 fabric will be knit of 150 denier (min.) polyester yarn, exhibit minimum snag or "run" potential, be factory-applied to maintain a uniform installed weight, and conform to the outside diameter of the pipe with a snug fit throughout.